 Here we'll list the best of both, starting with the best overall paid-for security suites for malware protection, even if a free version is also available - then we'll list the best free anti-malware software if you just want something to get by with.

-If you're suffering from a malware infection and free software isn't getting the job done, Malwarebytes Premium could be the silver bullet you need.
-It uses heuristic analysis to identify new strains of malware, cleans up existing infections, helps protect you from phishing scams, and helps stop you downloading further malicious software in the future, including ransomware.
+Save 25% on your security Sometimes free software just isn't enough.
+Malwarebytes Premium is reasonably priced and uses heuristic analysis to identify new strains of malware, cleans up existing infections, helps protect you from phishing scams, and helps stop you downloading further malicious software.

 If you suspect a malware infection, Malwarebytes Anti-Malware should be your first port of call.
 It’s updated daily, so you can trust it to identify and remove new threats the minute they appear.